Character Flaws: Why They’re So Important to Your Story [With Examples]

 Character Flaws in TV and Movies

-4. Tony Stark’s Self-Obsessed Nature, Marvel movies
+4. Tony Stark’s Self-Obsessed Nature, Iron Man and other Marvel movies

 I really like Tony Stark as a character: he’s funny, clever, brave, and underneath the cockiness and arrogance, he’s clearly a good person.
 But in the earlier Marvel movies, his arrogant, self-centred nature makes it hard for him to see when he’s on the wrong path (in selling weapons initially) and also leads to character conflict (particularly between him and Captain America in Avengers).